naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/Introduction_of_bruno.md

   Tests: Enter the Tests of the API request.

-- Click the Save button to finish editing the API request and display it on the interface (the list of request sets on the left side will display the information of the edited API request).
+- Click the Save button to finish editing the API request and display it on the API (the list of request sets on the left side will display the information of the edited API request).

 #### RUN API request

 - Pre-requisite: you have already created an API request collection and an API request (refer to Creating an API request collection and New API request above).
-- In the collection list on the left side of the main interface, select the API request set that you want to edit the API request, and then select the API request that you want to edit.
+- In the collection list on the left side of the main API, select the API request set that you want to edit the API request, and then select the API request that you want to edit.
-- Click the right button after the API url edit box to finish running the API request and display it on the interface (the Request tab on the right side will display the information of the running API request).
+- Click the right button after the API url edit box to finish running the API request and display it on the API (the Request tab on the right side will display the information of the running API request).

 #### API request generate code

 - Pre-requisite: you have already created an API request collection and an API request (refer to Creating an API request collection and New API request above).
-- In the collection list on the left side of the main interface, select the API request set that you want to edit the API request, and then select the API request that you want to edit.
+- In the collection list on the left side of the main API, select the API request set that you want to edit the API request, and then select the API request that you want to edit.
 - Right click on the menu and select Generate Code, then select the language you want to generate code for.
 - The Generate Code window will show the request code of different languages.